 Stats from 2019 show that 47% of SMEs aren’t currently selling online, while a quarter don’t even have a website.

-In this article, we’ll look at some key tips for building a website, from choosing a domain and platform provider to key features and technology and basic design tips.
+In this article, we’ll look at some key tips for website building, from choosing a domain and platform provider to key features and technology and basic design tips.

 Building a website from scratch is an option if you have the skills and knowledge (and time) but often the best option is an out-of-the-box website solution.